 Q. What is the music like at Patterson Park Church?

 For the most part our music is a mixture of traditional and contemporary.
-We do not use hymn books since the words are on the screen, but the songs are typically familiar hymns, often medleys done to new arrangements.
+We do not use hymn books since the lyrics are on the screen, but the songs are typically familiar hymns, often medleys done to new arrangements.
 Most Sundays we have choir and orchestra, but typically one week each month we have a praise band which does more contemporary numbers.

 Q. How do people dress for church on Sunday mornings?

+There is no formal or informal dress code at Patterson Park Church.
 Our folks dress all the way from very casual to coats and ties.
 We do not want anyone’s dress style to get in the way of his or her worshipping the Lord.

 Q. What ministries do you have for men?